Skip to main content

 Introduction

 Great news!
-You can now create an OData 4.0 Service inside Ignite using our Ignite-odata nodes and exchange data with your Salesforce Organization.
+You can now create an OData 4.0 Service inside Ignite using our Ignite-odata nodes and exchange data with your Salesforce Organization seamlessly.

 To create an OData workflow compatible with Salesforce Connect (External Object Connection), you will need our Ignite-OData and Ignite-sequelize nodes.